j4k0xb/webcrack-ui/docs/guide/introduction.md

 # Introduction

 webcrack is a tool for reverse engineering javascript.
-It can deobfuscate, unminify, and unpack bundles, making it readable and editable again.
+It can deobfuscate, unminify, and unpack bundles, to resemble the original source code as much as possible.

 - 🚀 **Performance** - Especially for large files
 - 🛡️ **Safety** - Considers variable references and scope